 The addin file provides the references for the activity you are defining.
 The file is in XML format and contains information such as activity names, dependencies, and runtime DLLs.

-The addin file should be located in the installation directory under the addins\CustomerAddins\<addin\name> folder, together with the signature file.
-The addin file must have an .addin extension.
+The $addin file should be located in the installation directory under the <math display="block">addins \land addins \land addins \land addin extension.$

 Each addin file should contain the following sections: